jsai2001/DSA-with-Python/Dynamic Programming/MaximumNumberOfDiffBtwZerosAndOnesInBinStr.md

-## maximum difference between the number of 0s and the number of 1s
+## Maximum difference between the number of 0s and the number of 1s

 - Time Complexity: O(n)
 - Space Complexity: O(1)